nrfconnect/sdk-nrf/samples/bluetooth/peripheral_uart/README.rst

 #.
 In the terminal emulator, enter any text, for example ``Hello``.

    The data is transmitted to the DK that runs the Peripheral UART sample.
-   The **UART TX** characteristic displayed in the Bluetooth Low Energy app changes to the corresponding ASCII value.
+   The **UART TX** characteristic displayed in the app changes to the corresponding ASCII value.
    For example, the value for ``Hello`` is ``48 65 6C 6C 6F``.

 Dependencies